EUnetHTA - European network for Health Technology Assessment

 Aims and Methods:

-In Joint Action 3 a total of 80 joint assessments will be produced in European collaboration using consistent methods and templates; these assessments will be subsequently used for the production of national reports.
-The LBI HTA as an Activity Center coordinates the assessment of non-pharmaceutical technologies.
+In Joint Action 3 a total of 40 joint or collaborative assessments of pharmaceuticals and other technologies will be produced in European collaboration using consistent methods and templates; these assessments will be subsequently used for the production of national reports.
+The LBI-HTA/ AIHTA also coordinates and supervises the so called Activity Centres in WP4, i.e. national HTA institutes, that regularly manage assessment of other technologies.
 By the use of sustainable processes for topic selection (selection and prioritization by a pool of HTA organisations or based on national work programs) the relevance of European assessments for national decision makers will be ensured.

-The Planned and Ongoing Projects (POP) database, developed in 2011, is still being managed by LBI HTA and is available for EUnetHTA partners.
+The Planned and Ongoing Projects (POP) database, developed in 2011, is still being managed by AIHTA and is available for EUnetHTA partners.